 If an institution holds candidacy status and is more than nine months from the end of its four-year term of candidacy when it withdraws its application for initial accreditation, it may request continued candidacy instead.
 If it withdraws its application before or during the initial accreditation visit, after receiving the team report, or after receiving a recommendation from the Institutional Actions Council Hearing, and the team or Hearing Committee raised no issues that call into question the institution's compliance with the requirements of the Candidacy Program, the institution may continue in its original four-year candidacy subject to action for continued candidacy by the Institutional Actions Council.
-If either the team or the Hearing Committee raised issues related to the institution's compliance with the requirements of the Candidacy Program, HLC's Board of Trustees must take action regarding the continued candidacy of the institution.
+If either the team or the Hearing Committee raised issues related to the institution's compliance with the requirements of the Candidacy of the institution may continue in the requirements of the team or the Hearing Committee raised issues related to the institution regarding the continued candidacy of the institution.